DanielVonRauchhaupt/socket_fips/README.md

 On Debian, they can be installed via: `apt install liburing-dev libhyperscan-dev`

 # Build
-To build the project, call `./cmake.sh`, one all external dependencies are satisfied.
+To build the project, call `./cmake.sh`, once all external dependencies are satisfied.
 The binaries will be located in `build/`

 # Experimental Setup